The Gravity Group

 The Gravity Group is a wooden roller coaster design firm based in Cincinnati, Ohio.
 The firm was founded in July 2002 by several members of the engineering team of the defunct Custom Coasters International following the latter's bankruptcy.
 The core group of designers and engineers at The Gravity Group have backgrounds in civil, structural, and mechanical engineering.
 Their experience comes from work on over 40 different wooden roller coasters around the world.

 Many of The Gravity Group's projects have been well-received by the amusement industry, including The Voyage, Hades 360, and Ravine Flyer II.
+They also offer coaster trains known as Timberliners, and retracking services with precut track for wooden coasters.

 Roller coaster projects

 The first coaster designed by The Gravity Group opened in 2005 as Hades at Mt.
 Olympus Water & Theme Park Resort in Wisconsin Dells, Wisconsin.
 It won Best New Ride of 2005 in Amusement Today's Golden Ticket Awards.
 The Gravity Group also designed The Voyage at Holiday World & Splashin' Safari in Santa Claus, Indiana, which opened in May 2006 and is the second-longest wooden roller coaster in the world.
 It won Best New Ride of 2006 and has been acclaimed as one of the world's best wooden coasters every year since.

 In 2007, The Gravity Group designed Boardwalk Bullet at Kemah Boardwalk, which opened as the only wooden coaster in the Greater Houston area.
 The Gravity Group designed Ravine Flyer II at Waldameer & Water World in Erie, Pennsylvania, which opened in May 2008 and won Best New Ride of 2008, and has been acclaimed in years since as one of the world's best wooden coasters.
 In 2009, Wooden Coaster - Fireball opened at Happy Valley in China, becoming China's first wooden roller coaster.
 In 2011, Quassy Amusement Park in Middlebury, Connecticut opened Wooden Warrior, the company's sixth wooden roller coaster.
-Also in 2011, The Gravity Group was involved in the recreation of Libertyland's Zippin Pippin at Bay Beach Amusement Park in Green Bay, Wisconsin, as well as Twister at Gröna Lund in Sweden.
+Timberliners, the company's signature coaster trains, debuted on Wooden Warrior as well.
+Also in 2011, The Gravity Group was involved in the recreation of Libertyland's Zippin Pippin at Bay Beach Amusement Park in Green Bay, Wisconsin, as well as the construction of Twister at Gröna Lund in Sweden.
 In 2012, The Gravity Group designed Dauling Dragon in Happy Valley Wuhan, which opened as China's first racing coaster.
 They designed Fjord Flying Dragon at China's Happy Valley Tianjin in 2013.
 In 2014, they designed Roar-O-Saurus at Story Land in Glen, New Hampshire, and Time Travel at Hot Go Park in China.